OUR TEAM

 Sara Luke

 Sara Luke has been an educator since 2001, dedicated to weaving sustainability and service learning into the fabric of schools.
 At Environmental Charter High School, in South Los Angeles, she helped transform the campus into a nationally recognized center of sustainability and environmental innovation.
 She was a founding board member of the Green Schools National Network and the creator of the Green Ambassadors Service Learning Program, which empowered thousands of students to design solutions for real-world environmental challenges.
 Over her career, Sara has worked with students, teachers, universities, and community partners to inspire advocacy for the planet and to be a voice for things that cannot speak.
 She is a National Board Certified Science Teacher and currently teaches science at Crossroads School for Arts & Sciences.
-Her work blends education, equity, and ecology, always with the goal of cultivating the next generation of changemakers.
+Her work blends education, equity, and ecology; always with the goal of cultivating the next generation of change makers.

 -